bgl-d/BigQuery-Ecommerce-Analysis/README.md

 1. **Time-Based Dimensions (time_based_metrics.csv)**

-Metrics: Revenue, AOV, Unique Users, Conversion Rate Revenue in the first half of 2025
+Metrics: Revenue, AOV, Unique Users, Conversion Rate
 ![alt text](https://github.com/bgl-d/BigQuery-Ecommerce-Analysis/blob/main/graphs/Revenue%20in%20the%20first%20half%20of%202025.png)

 Traffic in the first half of 2025

-Conversion rates in the first half of 2025
 ![alt text](https://github.com/bgl-d/BigQuery-Ecommerce-Analysis/blob/main/graphs/Conversion%20rates%20in%20the%20first%20half%20of%202025.png)

 2. **Product Dimensions (products_metrics.csv)**